Undisputed championship (professional wrestling): 2001: Undisputed WWF Championship

-In 2001 the WWF Cruiserweight Championship that was once property of WCW was undisputed until the 2002 WWE Brand Extension were the title became property of WWE SmackDown were the WWF World Tag Team Championships became property of WWE RAW making this belt no longer undisputed as well and to balance everything out WWE invented a new set of WWE Tag Team Championships for the SmackDown roster and in 2003 Stephanie McMahon also reinstated the WWE United States Championship that was property of WCW strictly for the SmackDown roster.

-In 1984 the WWE Women's Championship was always undisputed, until sometime when it was held by Trish Stratus during her third reign the title no longer became undisputed, but it became permanently apart of the WWE RAW roster on September 26, 2002 on SmackDown when General Manager Stephanie McMahon announced that the title will be permanently apart of the RAW roster.

-In 2009 the WWE Tag Team Championships became undisputed alongside the WWE World Tag Team Championships once more eversince the WWE brand extension first started back in 2002 after Primo and Carlito unified them at WrestleMania 25 of 2009.

-In 2010 the WWE Divas Championship became undisputed after Michelle McCool defeated Melina in the first ever WWE female championship Unification Match in history at Night of Champions of 2010, making the title property of both Raw and SmackDown.
+2011: WWE Championship disputed; 2013: WWE World Heavyweight Championship

 In 2011, the WWE Championship was temporarily referred to as "undisputed" again.
-After a storyline in which John Cena and CM Punk both claimed the WWE Championship, the two faced off at the 2011 Summerslam, resulting in a single title holder.
+After a storyline in which John Cena and CM Punk both claimed the WWE Championship, the two faced off at SummerSlam, resulting in a single title holder.
 This was not, however, the same as the undisputed title that existed between 2001 and 2002, as the World Heavyweight Championship was unaffected.

-Immediately following Summerslam 2011, the brand extension officially ended, meaning that both the WWE Champion and the World Heavyweight Champion could appear on both Raw and SmackDown.
-In November 2013, then World Heavyweight Champion John Cena made a challenge to then WWE Champion Randy Orton to determine an undisputed world champion; the match would take place at the TLC: Tables, Ladders & Chairs pay-per-view the following month.
+Immediately following SummerSlam 2011, the brand extension officially ended, meaning that both the WWE Champion and the World Heavyweight Champion could appear on both Raw and SmackDown.
+In November 2013, then World Heavyweight Champion John Cena made a challenge to then WWE Champion Randy Orton to determine WWE's undisputed world champion; the match would take place at the TLC: Tables, Ladders & Chairs pay-per-view the following month.
 Randy Orton defeated John Cena in a TLC match and unified the titles.
 Subsequently, the World Heavyweight Championship was retired and the WWE Championship was renamed the WWE World Heavyweight Championship and retained its lineage.
 Like the WWE Undisputed Championship, the WWE World Heavyweight Championship was represented by the belts of its two predecessors until a singular belt design was commissioned in August 2014.

 In June 2016, the WWE World Heavyweight Championship reverted to being called the WWE Championship before WWE reintroduced the brand extension the following month.
 The WWE Champion was drafted to SmackDown and it was renamed the WWE World Championship though reverted to WWE Championship in December 2016.
 In response, Raw created their own world championship, the WWE Universal Championship.